-Note: When in TVOC Mode, MultiRAE Benzene behaves exactly like other models.
+Note: When in TVOC Mode, MultiRAE or MultiRAE Pro behaves exactly like other models.
 In Benzene Mode, however, ProRAE Guardian shows "sampling" during countdowns and then continuously shows snapshot measurement of "Benzene: XXppm" until new measurement is done or until the instrument is used in TVOC mode.